-- When you witness someone being shocked, don't panic or rush into action. - Assess the situation to avoid being electrocuted yourself - Do not touch the person!
-If the victim is contacting an energized object contacting them will also shock you - If possible, shut off the power - If not, separate the person from the circuit using an insulator (e.g. dry wooden broom handle, a shepherds hook or a piece of PVC pipe) - Once the victim is free, - Immediately call 911 for emergency medical assistance - Try to keep the person calm and still until help arrives - Provide first aid assistance if you are trained
+- When you witness someone being shocked, don't panic and rush into action. - Immediately call for emergency medical assistance - Assess the situation to avoid being electrocuted yourself - Don't pull them away from the circuit!
+If the victim is contacting an energized object - contacting them will shock you also - If possible, shut off the power - If not, separate the person from the circuit using an insulator (e.g. dry wooden broom handle, a fiberglass ladder or a piece of PVC pipe) - Once the victim is free, - Try to keep the person calm and still until help arrives - Provide first aid assistance if you are trained - When shocked, involuntary muscle contractions may prevent you from releasing your grip - Allow your knees to collapse.
+Body weight may pull you away from the circuit